Long Busang

 Long Busang (Lobus) is a settlement in the rural area of Bukit Mabong, Sarawak, Malaysia (it was once part of the Belaga district).
 The Kenyah Badeng people dominate this settlement in Ulu Sungai Balui.

 Long Busang can be reached by boat, 4-wheel drive, or helicopter.
-The village is very remote, and it can take significantly longer than 5 hours to travel from from Kapit or Bakun Dam.
+The village is very remote, and it can take significantly longer than 5 hours to travel from Kapit or Bakun Dam.

 Culture and Economy

 The harvest celebration, also known as Rame o'o Ajau or Rame Lepa Ajau, will be celebrated at Osey Bi'o, the head leader's veranda.
 Typically, during the ceremony, they will speak (pekatuk) and dance (kancet).
 They now have two head leaders as a result of the population growth.

 Locals here engage in the KEBANA celebration, also known as the Kenyah Badeng National Association, an organization that unites the Kenyah Badeng tribe in Sarawak.
 It has been held every year in a different location chosen by the association.
-Long Busang was the host for the last time in 2014.
+The last time, Long Busang was the host, was in 2014.

 The majority of residents in Long Busang are farmers.
 They typically work a variety of occupations to cover their living expenses.